SkylineCommunications/dataminer-docs-connectors/connector/doc/Grass_Valley_MV_Flex_32_R.md

 ## How to use

-The **General** page contains the SNMP general information of the device.
+The **General** page contains the general SNMP information of the device.

 The other pages are related to the **matrix configuration**.
 The information on these pages is updated via the smart-serial connection.

 The **Matrix Configuration** parameter displays any detected misconfigurations.
-The status *OK* indicates that the matrix was successfully configured.
+The status *OK* indicates that the matrix is successfully configured.